ziemowit-s/neuronpp/README.md

 ### Debug synapse and point process

 Debug any cell and synapse on interactive plot.
-  * By pressing a key defined im 'stim_key' param (default is w) you can stimulate synapses provided to the Debugger
+  * By pressing a key defined as 'stim_key' param (default is w) you can stimulate synapses provided to the Debugger
-  * May be used to easy plot synaptic weight (defined as MOD RANGE variable) to see how the plasticity behaves
+  * Allows to easily plot synaptic weight (defined as MOD's RANGE variable) to see how the plasticity behaves in real time
   ```python
     cell = Cell("cell")
     soma = cell.add_sec("soma", diam=20, l=20, nseg=10)